How to Add Subtitles to iMovie (Mac, iPhone, Online)

 Step 1

-Access FlexClip and upload your clips from your PC, phone, Google Drive, One Drive, Dropbox, etc.
+Access FlexClip > upload your video assets from your PC, phone, Google Drive, One Drive, Dropbox, or Google Photos.

 Step 2

-Click the plus sign to add your video to the magnetic timeline or click the footage and select parts of the video needed and directly add it to the timeline.
+Click the plus sign to add your iMovie video to the intuitive timeline.
+You can trim or split the video when needed.

 Step 3